 - 4th Amendment right to be free from unreasonable searches and seizures

-- 5th Amendment right to due Process, representation, and to remain silent
+Due Process, representation, and to remain silent

-- 6th Amendment right to representation, confrontation and speedy trial
+- 6th Amendment right to representation, confrontation, and speedy trial

 - 8th Amendment right to bail.

 & Partners can help protect your rights and help you before criminal

-Frequently Asked Questions
+Frequently Asked Questions About Criminal Investigations

 I have been contacted by a detective who wants to interview me.
 What should I do?

 be misconstrued and can ultimately be used against you in a court of law.

 Can a police officer arrest me without a warrant?

 cause to believe you committed a crime or was involved in a crime.